 This plan is uniquely designed for handicapped persons.
 Based on the condition of handicap, a premium raised or increased.
 Rest of plan features are exactly like the others.

 7) Children Policy

 PLI started to offer child policy from 2006.
 Few features are listed below.

 - It mainly covers the life insurance of children.

 - Maximum two children can be insured in a family.

 - Children between 5 Yrs to 20 Yrs are eligible for this plan.

 - Maximum Sum Assured is Rs.1,00,000.

-- Responsibility of premium payment rest with main policy holder.
+- The responsibility of premium payment rest with the main policyholder.

 So what is the difference between PLI and LIC?

-- Eligibility-To buy PLI you must be employee of the Central and State Governments, Central and State Public Sector Undertakings, Universities, Government aided Educational institutions, Nationalized Banks, Local bodies, etc. PLI also extends the facility of insurance to the officers and staff of the Defense services and Para-Military forces.
-Where as LIC offers it’s plans to all citizens of India.
-So when it comes to flexibility to buy then LIC holds edge than PLI.
+- Eligibility-To buy PLI you must be an employee of the Central and State Governments, Central and State Public Sector Undertakings, Universities, Government aided Educational institutions, Nationalized Banks, Local bodies, etc. PLI also extends the facility of insurance to the officers and staff of the Defense services and Para-Military forces.
+Whereas LIC offers it plans to all citizens of India.
+So when it comes to flexibility to buy then LIC holds an edge than PLI.
 Refer my latest post “New Eligibility for PLI (Postal Life Insurance)“.

-- Premium Rate-When compare to LIC or any private insurers, PLI offers cheap premium.
-So this is a most advantage of buying endowment plans with PLI than with LIC.
+- Premium Rate-When compares to LIC or any private insurers, PLI offers cheap premium.
+So this is the most advantage of buying endowment plans with PLI than with LIC.

 - Where to buy-In case of PLI, you have to visit to the Post Office where these schemes are offered.
 Whereas in case of LIC, you will easily get agents.
 These agents can come to your doorstep and offer the service.
 Along with that recently LIC launched an online buying also (restricted to online term plan and pension plan).
 Therefore, in case of buying LIC offers more flexibility than PLI.